phildiderichsen/MeMo-Fraktur-OCR-code/README.md

 - freqs6 = unigrams_brandes_adl_da_sm_aa.txt (like freqs5, but with 'å' replaced by 'aa').
 - freqs7 = unigrams_brandes_ods_adl_da_sm_aa.txt (like freqs6, but with ODS tokens added (with count = 1) if they are not on freqs6).
 - freqs8 = unigrams_brandes_ods6_adl_da_sm_aa.txt (like freqs7, but only ODS tokens at least 6 chars long are added).
-- Freqs9 = unigrams_brandes_ods_adl_da_sm_aa_odsadlfiltered.txt (ADL words with counts adjusted to match Ross' list; ODS words added if not in ADL; Ross list added, but only words in ODS.
+- Freqs9 = unigrams_brandes_ods_adl_da_sm_aa_odsadlfiltered.txt (ADL words with counts adjusted to match Ross' list; ODS words added if not in ADL; **without** Ross list (by mistake).
 Inspired by the original SymSpell docs: https://github.com/wolfgarbe/SymSpell#frequency-dictionary: "The frequency_dictionary_en_82_765.txt was created by intersecting the two lists mentioned below (1.
 Google Books Ngram data and 2.
 SCOWL - Spell Checker Oriented Word Lists).
 By reciprocally filtering only those words which appear in both lists are used.
 Additional filters were applied and the resulting list truncated to ≈ 80,000 most frequent words.".)
 - Freqs10 = unigrams_brandes_ods_adl_da_sm_aa_odsadlfiltered_names1000.txt (Like freqs9, but with names from the Gold standard texts (that are not on the freqs9 list) added with a frequency of 1000).
 - bifreqs1 = bigrams_dict_da_sm.txt (Ross' original bigram list.
 Common Crawl Data?)
 - bifreqs2 = bigrams_brandes_adl.txt (Dorte's bigram freqlist from the Brandes texts and ADL texts in 'Træningskorpus, april 2020')